openintents/openintents/NotePad/readme.txt

 - save to SD card possible directly from note
 - when saving to SD card, show a warning dialog before overwriting an existing file.
+- keep cursor position (or selection) when changing screen orientation.
+- don't automatically import notes from SD card but edit in place.

 ---------------------------------------------------------
 release: 1.1.1